ApiGen/ApiGen/README.md

 	pear install kukulich/ApiGen
 ```

 to install ApiGen, then.
 However things are not so easy.
 This would work if all required libraries were in stable versions.
 But they aren't.
-Nette, TokenReflection and FSHL are beta versions.
+Nette and TokenReflection are beta versions.
 Assuming you have your PEAR installer configured that it will not install non-stable packages (that is the default configuration), you have to explicitly enter each non-stable package you want to use.
 So you have to  run these commands

 ```
-	pear install kukulich/FSHL-beta
 	pear install kukulich/TokenReflection-beta
 	pear install nette/Nette-beta
 ```